libgit2/libgit2/docs/fuzzing.md

 ## Standalone mode

 In order to ensure that there are no regresions, each fuzzer target can be run in a standalone mode.
-This can be done by passing `-DUSE_STANDALONE_FUZZERS=ON` to `cmake` without setting `-DCMAKE_EXE_LINKER_FLAGS`.
+This can be done by passing `-DUSE_STANDALONE_FUZZERS=ON`.
 This makes it compatible with gcc.
 This does not use the fuzzing engine, but just invokes every file in the chosen corpus.

 In order to get full coverage, though, you might want to also enable one of the sanitizers.
 You might need a recent version of clang to get full support.